Introduction

 Who Should Attend?

-• Risk and Compliance Managers
+• Risk management, compliance, and anti-fraud practitioners

-• Professionals involved in data-driven fraud management
+• Professionals seeking to strengthen data-driven fraud analytics and fraud risk management capabilities

 Course Outline